wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 **Translations**

-Plugin is currently translated into: Czech, Traditional Chinese, Simplified Chinese.
+Plugin is currently translated into: Czech, Traditional Chinese, Simplified Chinese and Dutch (Nederlands / Belgium).
 If you would like to translate into your language, send message [here](http://www.hupso.com/share/feedback/).